Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-83

 You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
-The release pipeline will create

-the following resources:
+The release pipeline will create the following resources:

-Two resource groups
+- Two resource groups

-Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group
+- Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group

 You need to recommend a solution to deploy the resources.

-Solution: **Create a main template that has two linked templates, each of which will deploy the resources in its respective group**
+<mark>Solution: **Create a main template that has two linked templates, each of which will deploy the resources in its respective group**</mark>

 Does this meet the goal?